Take your Cast-Iron Mac n Cheese to a whole new level by cooking it on the grill over your campfire.

 Cast Iron Mac n Cheese

-While we think it’s a North American dish called mac n cheese, mostly due to a brand name version in a box, the United Kingdom also claims this dish calling it simply, macaroni cheese.
-This dish was born while camping.
-I had pre planned to make it, ensuring I had all the ingredients packed like old bay spice, cheddar cheese and smoked gouda cheese.
+While we think Mac n Cheese is a North American dish mostly due to a brand name version in a box, the United Kingdom also claims this dish as their own, calling it simply, macaroni cheese.
+This recipe was born while camping.
+I had it on the agenda and had packed all the ingredients, knowing it would be on the menu one day while enjoying a weekend away!

 Toasted Breadcrumbs

-Cast-Iron mac n cheese doesn’t get the broiler treatment to crisp up the top while camping, however toasting the breadcrumbs first offers the crispy bits we sometimes crave.
+Cast-Iron mac n cheese doesn’t get the broiler treatment to crisp up the top while camping, however toasting the breadcrumbs first offers the crispy bits we crave.

 Mac n Cheese Leftovers